Bundling Home and Auto Insurance: Average Savings & Best Companies

 Cons

-• 'Loyalty trap' — bundled customers shop around less as rates quietly increase
+• 'Loyalty trap' as bundled customers shop around less while rates rise

 • One carrier may not offer the best coverage for both home and auto